ProsperLiao/map-navigation/README.md

 # map-navigation
 An exercise to use a map(google map) for navigation.
+This app is iOS 15.0 and above supported.

 ### How to Use
 - run `gem install bundler` if you don't have bundler in your environment.